Land n Arch

 The architecture studio uses the clarity of an idea as the main design ingredient for both landscape and architecture, while exploring the relationship between them.

-LandnArch’s Projects have been exhibited and published worldwide, and have received awards at architecture competitions, including the First Prize for the Hanging Gardens project, Honorable Mentions for Bezalel Academy, Loumaki Park, Pyrrou Square and Kastraki projects and shortlists for New Cyprus Museum and Maribor Art Gallery projects.
+LandnArch’s Projects have been exhibited and published worldwide, and have received awards at architecture competitions, including the First Prize for Farsala Square and the Hanging Gardens project, Honorable Mentions for Bezalel Academy, Loumaki Park, Pyrrou Square and Kastraki projects and Shortlists for New Cyprus Museum and Maribor Art Gallery projects.

 Eirini Androutsopoulou holds a Diploma degree from the School of Architecture at the National Technical University of Athens (2005) and a MArch degree from the Bartlett School of Architecture, University College London, where she graduated with Distinction in Architectural Design ( 2006).
 She completed her PhD thesis entitled “The urban body as a network configuration: autopoietic and intentional function” at the School of Architecture, NTUA (2017), as a scholarship awardee from the State Scholarships Foundation and Onassis Foundation.